Skip to content

 Overview

-Sjögren’s syndrome is an auto-immune disease affecting 0.1–3% of the population, with women twenty times more likely to develop symptoms such as dry eyes and dry mouth1.
+Sjögren’s disease is an auto-immune disease affecting 0.1–3% of the population, with women twenty times more likely to develop symptoms such as dry eyes and dry mouth1.
 The disease is highly heterogeneous, with patients also presenting with a wide range of extraglandular symptoms, and Sjögren’s syndrome is often associated with other auto-immune diseases.

 There is a need to better stratify Sjögren’s patients into more clinically relevant subgroups, to develop more personalized and efficacious treatments,

 We analyzed genotype data from 990 Sjögren’s cases2, and identified disease-associated combinations of single nucleotide polymorphisms (SNPs).
 These combinations were then clustered, revealing different patient subgroups that better distinguish and explain the underlying disease mechanisms.
-We were able to identify gene targets within these subgroups that are involved in a variety of different mechanisms implicated in Sjögren’s syndrome.
+We were able to identify gene targets within these subgroups that are involved in a variety of different mechanisms implicated in Sjögren’s disease.

 Background

-Sjögren’s syndrome is often associated with other auto-immune diseases such as rheumatoid arthritis (RA) and systemic lupus erythematosus (SLE)3.
+Sjögren’s disease is often associated with other auto-immune diseases such as rheumatoid arthritis (RA) and systemic lupus erythematosus (SLE)3.
 There is a clear need to better stratify Sjögren’s patients into more clinically relevant subtypes, in order to develop a more personalized approach to treatment.

 We analyzed a dataset consisting of 990 cases and 1,969 controls with genotype data on 547,197 SNPs.
 An age- and gender-matched control set was generated consisting of randomly selected individuals who did not have any reported eye disorders and were not diagnosed with any auto-immune disease.